guilledk/pytest-vnet/README.md

-The idea is being able to run  `pytest-vnet mytest.py` and have this wrapper load the test to a docker container with mininet, run pytest on it and return its output.

-CURRENT PROGRESS:

-clone this repo:

-	git clone git://github.com/guilledk/pytest-vnet.git

-build image:
+# `pytest-vnet`

+`pytest-vnet` is a `pytest` plugin for running software defined network tests inside a docker container with `mininet`, the plugin will manage the python envoirment inside the container to match the hosts python version or a custom one, load tests into the container, run them and return results.

+## Install this package:

+	pip install git+git://github.com/guilledk/pytest-vnet.git

+## Build base netvm image (will be automatic in the future):

 	docker build --tag pytest-vnet:netvm netvm/

-install required python on container:

-	python install_python.py

-run mininet scripts inside container:

-	python run_in_container.py $TARGET

-example:
+## Run your test:

-	python run_in_container.py test_net.py
+	pytest-vnet test_net.py

-to run interactive shell:

-	docker run --it --privileged pytest-vnet:netvm